CompilerDestroyer/Unity-Editor-Tools/README.md

 <h2 align="center">Tools</h2>
 <h3 align="left">1- Package Initializer</h3>
 <p>Package Initializer will automatically install/remove built-in, git and asset store packages based on the toggles in the settings when editor tools first installed.
-For safety reasons, Asset Store packages will not be removed.<br>
+For safety reasons, Asset Store packages will not be removed.<br><br>
 Package Initializer can be adjusted in "Tools > Compiler Destroyer > Editor Tools > Tools > Package Initializer" After adjusting toggle of packages, settings will be saved to default preferences path. <br>Every first install of Editor Tools will automatically update packages accordingly.</p>